s4u/sign-maven-plugin/README.md

 ```
 # Testing latest snapshot version

-Each build of current version of is deployed to sonatype snapshots repository.
+Each build of current version is deployed to sonatype snapshots repository.